karenlo38/MachineLearningGroup4/README.md

 Random Forest Classifier

 ## How to Run

+## Dataset
 1. Open /data folder.
 2. The dataset file (uci_heart_disease.csv) will be in the folder.

+## Coding
-3. Open /code folder.
+1. Open /code folder.
-4. Open the complete coding file (07_final.coding.ipynb) provided in the project folder.
+2. Open the complete coding file (07_final.coding.ipynb) provided in the project folder.

 ## Contributors